stephanieyenyu/smart-commute-assistant/README.md

 `db.py` uses `sqlalchemy.create_engine`, which is synchronous — an async driver will not work.
 On Python 3.14 without build tooling, `psycopg2` fails to compile; install `pg8000` and use `postgresql+pg8000://` instead.

+Run a single instance.
+The scheduler lives in the web process with no lock, so a second replica would run a second tick and the guard columns would not stop double delivery — the check and the write are not atomic (C-8).

 ---